PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 Nvidia jetpack SDK, every necessary software tool is already pre-installed on the Linux system, based on Ubuntu 18.04 distribution.
 Therefore, it is possible to benefit from software packages and tools such as CUDA, TensorRT, cuDNN.
-It is worth noting that the cost of a small and relatively powerful device is around 99/59 Euro (4GB/2GB of RAM).
+It is worth noting that the cost of a small and relatively powerful device is around 99€/59€ (4GB/2GB of RAM).
 There are also more expensive versions like Jetson TX1, Jetson TX2, Jetson Xavier NX, Jetson AGX Xavier, Jetson Orin.
 Official documentation with various code samples is available on the GitHub repository - [link](https://github.com/dusty-nv/jetson-inference).

-Dustin Franklin is a member of Nvidia Jetson Developers and provides a full repository on GitHub with dedicated software implementation on Jetson Nano.
+Dustin Franklin is a member of Nvidia Jetson Developers and provides a complete repository on GitHub with dedicated software implementation on Jetson Nano.
 Every specific problem regarding Jetson Nano can be reported in the issues section.
 In this project, I decided not to apply any pre-trained and optimized model from the tutorials but take a closer look at the YOLO (You Only Look Once) algorithm.

 Although, [GitHub](https://github.com/dusty-nv/jetson-inference) is the best place to familiarize users with coding on Jetson Nano.
-Image shown below presents a Jetson Nano device.
+The image shown below presents a Jetson Nano device.

 </br>
 <p align="center">